TIBCOSoftware/tci-flogo/docs/content/samples/concat/separator-concat.md

 ---
 date: 2016-04-09T16:50:16+02:00
 title: Adding a separator token
-weight: 20
+weight: 253
 ---

-## Adding user input to the "Concat" activity
+Let's enhance the [concat](../simple-concat) activity to let users select a separator for concatenation.

-Let's enhance our Concat activity to let users select a separator for concatenation.
+## activity.json

-### activity.json
+The activity.json file needs a few small changes and now has a third input for the separator, that also shows which separators are allowed.
 ```json

 {